VultureProject/vulture-doc/vultureOS/docs/portal/portal.md

 ### OTP

-Here you may choose an optional [OPT configuration](../identity/totp.md) if you want to enable MFA for security enforcement.
+Here you may choose an optional [MFA & OTP configuration](../identity/mfa.md) if you want to enable MFA for security enforcement.
 After the user has succesfully passed the authentication phase, he will have to succeed in the MFA challenge.

 ### Disconnect